nipraxis/nipraxis.github.io/_notes/nipraxis_spring_22.md

 ## Prerequisites

 You should know some very basic programming in any language.
-In particular, we will expect you to know what variables are, and For Loops, and how to call functions.
+In particular, we will expect you to know what variables and [for loops](https://en.wikipedia.org/wiki/For_loop) are, and how to call functions.
 That said, if you are prepared to catch up as you go, and interact with us, your teachers, you may be able to get away without any background using code.